Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Results

 \subsection{Modeling incompleteness effects on H\textsubscript{0}}

-To describe how galaxy catalog incompleteness affects the precision of $H_0$ constraints, we model the evolution of the percentage uncertainty $\sigma_{H_0}$ using a sigmoid function that smoothly connects the case of a complete catalog ($\sigma_{H_0}^{\rm comp}$) to the empty catalog/spectral siren limit ($\sigma_{H_0}^{\rm spec}$):
+To describe how galaxy catalog incompleteness affects the precision of $H_0$ constraints, we model the evolution of the percentage uncertainty, $\sigma_{H_0}$, using a sigmoid function that smoothly connects the case of a complete catalog ($\sigma_{H_0}^{\rm comp}$) to the empty catalog/spectral siren limit ($\sigma_{H_0}^{\rm spec}$):

-where $x$ is the chosen completeness parameter (such as stellar mass or magnitude), $x_{\mathrm{th}}$ is the threshold at which the uncertainty most rapidly transitions between the two regimes, and $k$ sets the steepness of the transition.
+where $x$ is the chosen completeness parameter (such as stellar mass or magnitude), $x_{\mathrm{th}}$ is the threshold at which the uncertainty transitions most rapidly between the two regimes, and $k$ sets the steepness of the transition.

 For mass-completeness cuts, we find $x_{\rm th}\equiv \log_{10}M_{\rm th}=10.8,\ 11.2,\ 11.6$ and $k = 4.2,\ 11.1,\ 22.4$ for \texttt{mock0}, \texttt{mock1}, and \texttt{mock2}, respectively.
 As $\alpha_M$ increases, the threshold shifts toward higher stellar masses, indicating that missing less massive (less probable) hosts ultimately has a negligible impact on the $H_0$ constraints.
 Notably, with mass and mass-squared weighting, percent-level precision is still achievable as long as the catalog is complete at $\log_{10} (\M/M_\odot) > 11$.
 The annotations in Fig.~\ref{fig:H0_completeness} show the number of true host galaxies remaining after each completeness cut.
-Percent-level constraints are obtained when at least about $20$ events have their true hosts inside the catalog.
+Percent-level constraints are obtained when at least about $20$ events retain their hosts after completeness cuts or, equivalently, when the catalog completeness is high enough to keep a sufficient fraction of true host galaxies in the catalog.
 Interestingly, there is one configuration (\texttt{mock2} with $\log_{10}(M_{\rm cut}/M_\odot)=11.5$) for which this is possible thanks to a single lucky event.
 We underscore the importance of spectroscopic follow-ups to target the localization region of these best-constraining ``golden'' events with future galaxy surveys.

 For magnitude-completeness cuts, we find $x_{\rm th}\equiv i_{\mathrm{th}} = 18.7, 15.9, 16.0$ and $k = 1.0, 3.0, 3.3$ for \texttt{mock0}, \texttt{mock1}, and \texttt{mock2}, respectively.
 We do not observe a clear trend of the threshold with $\alpha_M$, as the difference between \texttt{the mock1} and \texttt{mock2} results is mainly driven by the specific realization of the GW events analyzed.
 This is also expected given that the distributions of $i$-band magnitudes of the true hosts are quite similar in the two mocks (see Fig.~\ref{fig:mock_properties} lower right).
 In both \texttt{mock1} and \texttt{mock2}, percent-level constraints can be obtained with catalogs containing all potential BBH hosts down to magnitudes $i<17$.
 However, we emphasize that realistic catalogs are characterized by specific and more complex selection functions; therefore, caution should be taken when extrapolating these results to the observed surveys.